 Following agreement on internationally binding targets of reducing greenhouse gas (GHG) emissions and the adoption of the Kyoto Protocol in December 1997, the EU launched its first European Climate Change Programme in June 2000.
+This committed the EU states to achieving the 8% reduction below 1990 levels of GHG emissions by 2012 agreed in Kyoto.
+Subsequently, in March 2007, the EU commission pledged that EU states would unilaterally achieve a reduction of 20% reduction on 2005 levels of GHG emissions by 2020.
+The commission also pledged that the EU would commit to a higher reduction of 30% on 2005 levels provided there was a global agreement on comparable reductions elsewhere.
+The 2009 Copenhagen summit on Climate Change was an attempt to obtain such a global agreement - but as of yet no post 2012 international agreement on climate change is in place.

-Subsequently, in March 2007, the EU commission pledged that EU states would achieve a reduction of 20% reduction on 2005 levels of GHG emissions by 2020.
-As the transport sector is a major contributor to GHG emissions, the emission reduction targets set out in the EU Climate Change Programme establish important targets for transport policy and planning across all EU states.
+As the transport sector is a major contributor to GHG emissions, the emissions reductions targets set out in the EU Climate Change Programme establish important targets for transport policy and planning across all EU states.